 However, although England has a total area of some 13 million hectares, only around 11% of this is already developed – according to the figures issued by the Ministry of Housing, Communities and Local Government.
 That leaves 89% of land which is currently undeveloped.

 How land may be used in the UK is determined by a set of 28 land use

-- forestry, open land and water;
+- forestry, open

 - vacant and not

 land in urban areas.

 The government’s Planning Portal explains that formal planning permission is typically required for any material change of use from one land-use class to another.

-Why convert land into a different use?
+Why convert land to a different use?

 The land use classifications suggest that, if you are buying land in

 This may be fine if you intend to enter farming as a business.
 The Agriculture and Horticulture Development Board (AHDB), for example, underscored the buoyant price of agricultural land and, as an investment, the value of pasture alone is currently appreciating at a healthy rate of 5%.